shcorya/swarm.yachts/stacks/mariadb/index.md

 Asnchronous replication does not require replicas to confirm SQL transactions before the query result is sent to the client.
 This improves performance as only a single server needs to communicate with the client at a time, but provides no guarantee of consistency among the various nodes.
 Within the context of MariaDB, this mode is also called [Standard Replication](https://mariadb.com/kb/en/replication-overview/#standard-replication).

 ### Semisynchronous Replication
-Semisynchronous replication is effectively the same replication mode deployed on the [Patroni](/stacks/patroni).
-The master server only waits for one replica to acknowledge a write before returning the result to the client.
+In semischronous replication, the master server only waits for a subset of replicas to acknowledge a write before returning the result to the client.
+Often, the master waits for a single replica.

 ### Synchronous Replication
 Synchronous replication for MariaDB is achieved by using [Galera Cluster](https://galeracluster.com/library/documentation/overview.html#:~:text=This%20approach%20is%20also%20called,thus%20asynchronously%20on%20each%20node.&text=Galera%20Cluster%20provides%20a%20significant,availability%20for%20the%20MySQL%20system.).
 Within a Galera Cluster, nodes communicate and coordinate using the raft protocol (the same protocol used by etcd and RedisRaft.)
 Each node is aware of which node is the primary, and all reads and writes happen on the primary node.
 This mode provides the strongest consistency guarantee.